 Place it over low heat until the wax melts.

 Remove from heat and let it cool until it gets to room temperature.

-Slowly pour the gel into the oil mixture using a hand mixer.
+Slowly pour the gel into the oil mixture.

 Scrape your aloe vera lotion into a small jar to store.

 That wasn’t hard, was it?
-Probably not much more work than heading down to the shopping center, wandering through the smelly, chemical-filled aisles of cleaners and perfumes, and finding just the right lotion for you.
+Probably not much more work than heading down to the shopping center, wandering through the smelly, chemical-filled aisles of cleaners and perfumes, and finding just the right aloe vera moisturizer for you.